bhathiknk/form-submission-system/README.md

 - npm 9 or newer
 - PostgreSQL 14+ running locally, or a hosted Postgres URL (Neon, Supabase, Railway, etc. all work)
 - git
+- Internet access — `next/font/google` fetches the Inter and Newsreader font files from Google Fonts the first time you build or run the frontend; a fully offline network will fail the build.

 ---